 - Cumulative schedule variance

-Point-in-time SV indicates the difference between EV (earned value) and EP (planned value) concerning one period.
+Point-in-time SV indicates the difference between EV (earned value) and PV (planned value) concerning one period.
 Variances of other periods like shortfalls or exceeds aren't considered.

-The cumulative SV shows the difference between EV and EP over a few consecutive periods.
-It is either the sum of point-in-time SV of all periods of scope, or the difference of the sum of EVs and PVs for these periods.
+Cumulative SV shows the difference between EV (earned value) and PV (planned value) over a few consecutive periods.
+It is either the sum of point-in-time SV of all periods of scope, or the difference of the sum of earned values and planned values for these periods.

-When it comes to project management, SV specifies if a project schedule is ahead or behind.
+When it comes to project management, schedule variance specifies if a project schedule is ahead or behind.
 It is mostly used in EVM (Earned Value Management).
 We calculate SV when the budgeted cost of work scheduled is subtracted from the budget cost of work performed.

-- BCWS evaluates the budget of the whole project
+- Budgeted Cost of Work Scheduled (BCWS) also called planned value evaluates the budget of the whole project

-- BCWP evaluates the costs of performed work
+- Budgeted Cost of Work Performed (BCWP) evaluates the costs of performed work

 How to calculate schedule variance?